Topological decoding of grid cell activity via path lifting to covering spaces: Materials and Methods

 \

-Given a point cloud $P$ that is arranged in a circular fashion, \emph{circular coordinates} is a parametrization of $P$ using a circle-valued map $f: P \to S^1$, where $S^1$ refers to a circle.
+Given a point cloud $P$ that is arranged in a circular fashion, \emph{circular coordinates} parametrize $P$ using a circle-valued map $f: P \to S^1$, where $S^1$ denotes a circle.
 In practice, the range of the circular coordinates will be the angles $[0, 2\pi)$, considered as a circle after identifying $0$ and $2\pi$.
-Originally presented in \cite{de_silva_persistent_2011}, the construction is motivated by the fact that there is a bijection between the equivalence classes of continuous maps from a CW complex $X$ to the circle $S^1$ and the cohomology of $X$ with integer coefficients
+Originally presented in \cite{de_silva_persistent_2011}, the construction is motivated by the fact that there is a bijection between the equivalence classes of continuous maps from a CW complex $K$ to the circle $S^1$ and the cohomology of $K$ with integer coefficients

-Given a point cloud $P$, persistent cohomology is used to fix a Vietoris-Rips complex $R_{\delta}(P)$ such that there is a nontrivial circular structure.
-Then a generator $[\eta] \in H^1(R_{\delta}(P); \mathbb{Z})$ is used to assign circular coordinates to each point of $P$.
+Given a point cloud $P$, persistent cohomology is used to fix a Vietoris-Rips complex $VR_{\delta}$ such that there is a nontrivial circular structure.
+Then a generator $[\eta] \in H^1(VR_{\delta}; \mathbb{Z})$ is used to assign circular coordinates to each point of $P$.
 See \cite{de_silva_persistent_2011} for details.